-During the post–World War II reconstruction period, France’s economic and social development relied mainly on the deployment of energy intensive industries.
+During the post-World War II reconstruction period, France's economic and social development relied mainly on the deployment of energy intensive industries.
 At that time, rapidly increasing energy needs were partially met by domestic coal and hydropower resources.
-However, as French domestic fossil fuel resources were limited and costly, the country was heavily reliant on imports for its energy supply.
+However, as France's domestic fossil fuel resources were limited and costly, the country was heavily reliant on imports for its energy supply.
 By 1973, imports covered more than 75% of the national energy consumption, compared to 38% in 1960.
 After the 1970s oil crisis, it was determined that the country needed greater energy independence.
-Similarly, the implementation of a large nuclear power programme became a major element of France’s energy policy, including energy saving measures, efficiency improvement and research and development (R&D) in the field of renewable energies.
-The share of nuclear power in the primary energy supply increased from less than 2% in the late 1970s to about 30% in the mid-1990s and more recently reached 42% in 2010.
+Similarly, the implementation of a large nuclear power programme became a major element of France's energy policy, as well as energy saving measures, efficiency improvement and research and development (R&D) in the field of renewable energies.
+The share of nuclear power in the primary energy supply increased from less than 2% in the late 1970s to about 30% in the mid-1990s, rising to 42% in 2010.

-The main macroeconomic impacts of France’s energy policy are: low GHG emissions, drastic improvement in the energy trade balance, stabilization of domestic energy prices at lower levels, increased competitiveness of French companies in international markets and deployment of a nuclear industry sector covering reactor construction and the whole fuel cycle.
-The replacement of fossil fuel power by nuclear energy for electricity generation resulted in a drastic reduction of atmospheric emissions from the energy sector.
+The main macroeconomic impacts of France's energy policy regarding the nuclear sector are low GHG emissions, drastic improvement in the energy trade balance, stabilization of domestic energy prices at lower levels, increased competitiveness of French companies in international markets and deployment of a nuclear industry sector covering reactor construction and the whole fuel cycle.
+The replacement of fossil fuel power by nuclear energy and more recently by renewable energy production for electricity generation resulted in a drastic reduction of atmospheric emissions from the energy sector.